fluffy-willa-42-team/cube3d/doc/ray_casting.md

 <details open><summary>Simple/Naive Way</summary><blockquote>

-It is simple because it require not much moire than what we have.
+It is simple because it requires not much more than what we have.

-We to create two loops one to get the first intersection of a wall on a X axis and one on a Y axis.
+We to create two loops, one to get the first intersection of a wall on an X axis and one on a Y axis.

 Then we compare the distance of each wall and see which is the closest one, this is our intersection.